 Where To Start With Your Doctor CV.

-The CV is bookended by the front page and the referees which come at the very end.
-These are the two most important elements of a good doctor CV or doctor resume.
-So when someone asks me how to write a medical CV, the obvious starting point for my explanation is with the front page.
+The CV is bookended by the front page and the referees, which come at the very end.
+These are the two most important elements of a good doctor’s CV.
+So when someone asks me how to write a medical CV, the obvious starting point for my explanation is the front page.
 We will discuss this in more depth and then move on to the other elements.

-First it may be helpful to illustrate what I am talking about.
-The letters in the image indicates different parts of your CV.
+First, it may be helpful to illustrate what I am talking about.
+The letters in the image indicate different parts of your CV.

 A – Your name should be the most prominent item on your CV

 B – A qualification summary helps the employer to quickly determine whether you are eligible for the position.
 It also means you don’t need to put your education history on the front page.
-Its also a good idea to include your medical registration number.
-If you are an International Medical Graduate you could also include your english test results and visa status.
+It’s also a good idea to include your medical registration number.
+If you are an International Medical Graduate, you should also include your English test results and visa status.

 D – A career statement or personal summary is crucial.
 Think of it as an executive summary where you get to control the narrative of your career.